19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Rates of contribution

-1. Subject to paragraphs 1A to 7, with effect from 1 January 2015, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:
+1. Subject to paragraphs 1A to 7, with effect from 1 January 2016, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:

-(a) where the employee is not more than 60 years of age:
+(a) where the employee is 55 years of age and below:

-50 years of age and below

-Above 50 but not more than
-55 years of age

-Above 55 but not more than
-60 years of age
+First column

+Second column

+Third column

 Total amount of the employee’s wages for the calendar month